ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 -c <cost_of_the_best_path> # it will specify the minimum value of the cost of the best path the user want to achieve (the default value is 0.0, in this way the algorithm will stop when it reaches the max number of iterations)
 ```

-An example of terminal command to run informed rrt* in a random environment with 80 obstacles and a goal cost of 28 is given below:
+An example of a terminal command to run informed rrt* in a random environment with 80 obstacles and a goal cost of 28 is given below:
 ```
 python main.py -i -r -o 80 -c 28
 ```